thetredev/cppargparse/README.md

 If you want to skip the following example and core presentations, you can do so by going straight to [Build tests and install](#Build-tests-and-install).

+The source code documentation can be found here: https://backraw.github.io/cppargparse

 # The library interface
 Let me throw some sample code in there: